seekrcentral/seekrtools/docs/tutorial_tryp_ben_prepare.rst

 .. figure:: media/tutorial_tryp_ben_crystal_structure.png
    :align:  center

-   The crystal structure of benzamidine bound to the trypsin protein.
+   A structure of benzamidine bound to the trypsin protein.

 .. toctree::